itsriodejaneiro/itsrio-site/plugins/facebook-conversion-pixel/readme.txt

 The bottom line is that Pixel Cat is the best way to add a Facebook Pixel to your WordPress site.

-= Does Facebook Pixel - Pixel Cat support the new Facebook Pixel? = Yes.
+= Does Pixel Cat - Conversion Pixel Manager support the new Facebook Pixel? = Yes.
 Pixel Cat is built from the ground up to support the new Facebook Pixel.

 If you're currently using v1.3.5, or later, for the old deprecated Facebook Pixel, and would like to continue doing so, no worries.
-Facebook Pixel - Pixel Cat will automatically detect your old settings, and will let you continue using the old version of the plugin for this purpose.
+Pixel Cat - Conversion Pixel Manager will automatically detect your old settings, and will let you continue using the old version of the plugin for this purpose.
 You can then upgrade to the new pixel at any time.

 = Can I hide my Facebook Pixel form logged in users? = Yes.
 You can hide your Facebook Pixels from logged in users by going to Settings -> Facebook Pixel Manager.

-= Is Facebook Pixel - Pixel Cat easy to translate? = Yes.
+= Is Pixel Cat - Conversion Pixel Manager easy to translate? = Yes.
 Pixel Cat - Facebook Pixel Cat is fully translateable.
 Please let us know if you're interested in contributing.

 = Do you integrate with WooCommerce =